thibault-jouan/uh-wm/README.md

-  Blocks given to `key`, `rule`, `launch` are executed in a special context providing access to methods named "actions", which are described in the following section.
+  Blocks given to `key`, `rule`, `launch` are executed in a special context providing access to methods named "actions", which are described in the "Actions" section of this file.

 [run_control_doc]: http://www.rubydoc.info/gems/uh-wm/Uh/WM/RunControl